wkwan/fluid/README.md

 # Overview
 Fluid simulation is done with a particle-based approach called Smoothed Particle Hydrodynamics (SPH).
 Code is heavily based off of https://github.com/SebLague/Fluid-Sim

-2D mode can be enabled in the left menu but development focused is on 3D.
-When 2D is enabled, GPU acceleration should be disabled, otherwise the particles will overlap due to a bug (low priority bug to fix).
+2D mode can be enabled in the left menu but development is focused on 3D.
+When 2D is enabled, GPU acceleration should be disabled, otherwise the particles will overlap due to a bug (low priority bug).

-3D fluid rendering can be toggled between 3 separate pipelines.
-Development focus is on screen space rendering to balance realism with performance, but raymarching (most realistic) and marching cubes (fastest) are both implemented.
+3D fluid rendering can be toggled between 2 separate pipelines.
+Development focus is on screen space rendering to balance realism with performance, but raymarching (more realistic) is also implemented.

 ### Kanban board: https://github.com/users/wkwan/projects/2